ashdavies/talks/2019-07-09-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

 ^ Sinan

 - Kotlin return types can be inferred from method body
-- Android Studio even suggests inlining return types
+- Android Studio shows inlining return types
 - Return types to hide implementation detail easily missed
+    - Interface vs Implemetation
 - Best practice to explicitly specify return type
 - Easier to review, easier to understand, avoids compiler errors
 - Framework types (Fragment.context) can be assumed nullable

+^ When we need to bind interface, if dont specify type.
+It bind implementation ^ Providing anything from Java or Android SDK can be assumed null

 ---